-It can improve mood, fitness and sleep, boost energy and ease back pain.
-Physical activity and healthy eating during pregnancy might also reduce weight gain and diabetes.
-It can also help her cope better during birth.
+Staying active can improve mood, fitness and sleep, boost energy and ease back pain.
+Along with healthy eating, physical activity during pregnancy might also reduce weight gain and diabetes.
+And it can help your daughter cope better during birth.

-If your daughter isn’t very active, or she’s used to being very active, she can ask her midwife or doctor early in pregnancy about how much physical activity she should do.
-You might encourage your son to go for regular walks with his pregnant partner as a way of supporting their physical fitness together.
+It’s good if your pregnant daughter checks with her midwife or doctor early in pregnancy about how much physical activity she should do.
+If your son is expecting a baby, you can encourage him to go for regular walks with his pregnant partner as a way of supporting their physical fitness together.

 Cutting out smoking, alcohol and other drugs

 Most things that your pregnant daughter eats and drinks in pregnancy will pass through to her placenta and then to her baby.

 Your daughter needs to stop smoking, drinking alcohol and taking non-prescribed drugs like marijuana, speed, ice, heroin and cocaine.
 These substances are all bad for your daughter’s health and her baby’s growth and development.